seanox/aspect-js/manual/en/mvc.md

 ```

-## Object/Model Binding
+## View Model Binding

 Object binding is about linking HTML elements with corresponding model objects
 that exist in JavaScript.

-The object/model binding part also belongs to the Model View Controller and is
+The view model binding part also belongs to the Model View Controller and is
 implemented in Seanox aspect-js by the Composite API.
 SiteMap is an extension
 and is based on the Composite API.
 For a better understanding, the functionality
 is described here in the Model View Controller.